Ford666/AR2OR/README.md

 # AR2OR
-Transformation from AR-PAM to OR-PAM using SRGAN
+## Transformation from AR-PAM to OR-PAM using SRGAN
+This repository is used for code version control